icoderone/NHT/xray/xray.rst

 As X-Ray powers down hosts for tests that evaluate availability and data integrity, it is best practice to run the X-Ray VM outside of the target cluster.
 Additionally, the X-Ray VM itself creates a small amount of storage and CPU overhead that could potentially skew results.

+In this lab, we will deploy X-Ray VM on POCxx-D, and evalutate cluster POCxx-ABC we just created.

 For environments where DHCP is unavailable (or there isn't a sufficiently large pool of addresses available), X-Ray supports `Link-local <https://en.wikipedia.org/wiki/Link-local_address>`_ or "Zero Configuration" networking, where the VMs communicate via self-assigned IPv4 addresses.
 In order to work, all of the VMs (including the X-Ray VM) need to reside on the same Layer 2 network.
 To use Link-local networking, your X-Ray VM's first NIC (eth0) should be on a network capable of communicating with your cluster.
 A second NIC (eth1) is added on a network without DHCP.

 Cluster Details